xero/moebius-web/README.md

 Resets the canvas to the initial state.
 All un-saved work will be lost.

 <a name="loadimagestamp"></a>

 # Load Image Stamp:

 Loads an ANSi, XBin, or image file, which can be used as a stamp using the 'Image Stamp' tool.
 A pair of vertical pixels represent one character.
 Transparency is preserved, and the palette of the source image is reduced to its nearest match.
 Character codes set to `NULL` will be interpreted as an alpha channel for textmode art.

 <a name="saveimagestamp"></a>

 # Save Image Stamp:

 Saves an XBin file based on the current selection for the 'Image Stamp' tool.

 <a name="loadreferenceimage"></a>

 # Load Reference Image:

 Loads an image file use for the background of the canvas.

+# Export as PNG:

+Saves a PNG image of the current canvas.

 # Information: